College of Business > Academics > Department of Management & Entrepreneurship > Graduate Programs > Entrepreneurship (MS)

 Submit an online application, essay, résumé and official transcripts.

-You’ll take 11 courses and complete two in-person residencies.
+You’ll take 11 courses and complete two in-person or online residencies.

 Top graduate entrepreneurship programs, The Princeton Review (2021).